Suing a veterinarian is not recommended

 Complicated.
 Difficult.
 Expensive to prove.
 That’s not the worse part.
-The dog owner most certainly needs legal advice -- in fact, needs legal representation.
-However, the losses and damages are not that great in terms of possible maximum recovery.
+The dog owner most certainly needs legal advice — in fact, needs legal representation.
+However, the compensation you could receive is surprisingly little compared to your high regard for your pet.

-In some states, there is law that a dog is simply another piece of property, like a table or chair, thereby limiting the maximum judgment to the cost of further treatment, or the market value of the dog.
+The compensation is little because, in most states, the says a dog is simply another item of property, like a table or chair.
+Therefore, your compensation will be limited to the costs of further veterinary medical treatment — or euthanasia, cremation, and the market value of the dog.

-The point is that, after looking at the costs of getting these expert opinions, plus the cost of the attorney, the dog owner usually has to conclude that there is nothing that can be done except to politely ask the defendant vet to pay up, or go to small claims court with whatever you have and make the most forcible presentation you possibly can.
+The point is that after looking at the costs of getting these expert opinions, plus the cost of the attorney, the dog owner usually has to conclude there is nothing that can be done except to politely ask the defendant veterinarian to pay up or go to small claims court with whatever you have and make the most forcible presentation you possibly can.

 An excellent analysis of the veterinarian malpractice issue: Terence J. Centner and Nikita Smeshko, Compensating Companion Animal Owners for Veterinary Malpractice Through an Alternative Dispute Resolution Mechanism, Journal of Social Sciences 7(4);597-604, 2011.

 Sue the veterinarian and the clinic if you decide to proceed